What Google says...

 To combat getting leads from the wrong area, we use these tools:

-For some of the traffic sources we can literally restrict your ads from showing using graphical boundaries.
-However, this usual doesn't make sense because you are losing all the people that are from out of the area that may be looking to move to the area.
+For most of the traffic sources, we can literally restrict your ads from showing using graphical boundaries.
+However, this doesn't always make sense.
+Because, using that method only, you are losing all the people that are from out of the area that may be looking to move to the area.

-For most of the traffic sources like Google, we keep the geography restriction open.
+For most of the traffic sources like Google, we use geography restrictions but we combine with other methods like Negative Keywords that eliminate most (but not all) of the traffic from other areas.
 This is in case someone living elsewhere is looking to move to your area.
 We want to show ads to those people because they are proactively looking for a home even though they may currently be a thousand miles outside of your area right now.